xanderjakeq/letter_generator/readme.md

 # letter generator
 spend less time editing letter templates in ms word.

 ## requirements

-- user input for required information
+- [x] user input for required information
-- user can create/save templates
+- [ ] user can create/save templates
-- generate pdf files from user input with some naming convention
+- [x] generate pdf files from user input with some naming convention

 - easy to use for non technical user
-    - i want this be an standalone executable bypass complexity of deploying/managing a website
+    - distribute as zip with executables?
-    - explore later
+    - deploy to cloud, then send pdfs for download?

 ## usage